-REFERTOTHEENGINE MANUFACTURER'S MANUAL INYOUROWNER'S MANUAL PACKETFOR COMPLETE INSTRUCTIONS AND WARRANTY.
+REFERTOTHE ENGINE MANUFACTURER'S MANUAL INYOUR OWNER'S MANUAL PACKETFOR COMPLETE INSTRUCTIONS AND WARRANTY.

-Static Electricity and the Fuel System
+Static Electricity

 - Static electricity can ignite gasoline vapors causing serious injury, death and/or destruction of property. - Check for leaks in tubing, connections and hoses.
 Avoid all forms of ignition when the odor of fuel is noticed.